rust-lang/book/src/ch03-02-data-types.md

 ##### Invalid Array Element Access

-What happens if you try to access an element of an array that is past the end of the array?
-Say you change the example to the following, which uses code similar to the guessing game in Chapter 2 to get an array index from the user:
+Let's see what happens if you try to access an element of an array that is past the end of the array.
+Say you run this code, similar to the guessing game in Chapter 2, to get an array index from the user:

 <span class="filename">Filename: src/main.rs</span>